Elon Musk slams Trump's "big, beautiful bill" as "disgusting abomination"

 Some Republican senators were quick to chime in Tuesday and back Musk's sentiment.
 The package is now in the hands of the Senate and is expected to undergo changes before heading back to the House.

-Sen. Rand Paul of Kentucky, who opposes the House-passed legislation over the debt ceiling increase, said, "We can and must do better."
+Sen. Rand Paul of Kentucky, who opposes the House-passed legislation over the debt ceiling increase, urged the president to "take some advice from Elon."
 Sen. Ron Johnson of Wisconsin, who also wants a number of changes to the bill, told reporters he shared Musk's concerns.

 "The Senate must make this bill better," added Sen. Mike Lee of Utah.